Adam C. Bradford

 BA, English (2002), Vanderbilt University

-I also have an abiding interest in editing and academic journals; I am the Co-Editor, with Elizabeth Sheehan, of the Journal of Modern Periodical Studies (Penn State University Press), and I serve on the Advisory Committee for PMLA.
-In Spring 2022 I was in Poland at the University of Warsaw’s American Studies Center, where I served as the Fulbright Distinguished Chair in Humanities and Social Sciences.
+I also have an abiding interest in scholarly editing; I am the Co-Editor, with Elizabeth Sheehan, of the Journal of Modern Periodical Studies (Penn State University Press), and I am preparing a scholarly edition of Wyndham Lewis’s The Human Age: Monstre Gai and Malign Fiesta for Oxford University Press’s Collected Works of Wyndham Lewis.
+Finally, I am committed to international collaboration: in Spring 2022 I taught in Poland at the University of Warsaw’s American Studies Center, where I was the Fulbright Distinguished Chair in Humanities and Social Sciences.

 *Complete CV available online at matthewlevay.com